-Simple accommodations are provided, with other needs provided for by the intern (see "Suggested Items ..." on p.10).
-Our commitment to simple living includes simple eating.
-Food is supplied by Stanford Inn, with communal meals eaten twice daily (10:30 AM and ~5PM) with the staff members at the Inn.
+• At Victory Gardens for Peace (VGFP), food is supplied by Stanford Inn by the Sea, with communal meals eaten twice daily (10:30 AM and ~5PM) with the staff members at the Inn.
 The entire property is 100% vegan, with no animal food products allowed on site.
-No facilities for on-site cooking are provided, but the town of Mendocino has numerous restaurants, cafes and grocery stores if you feel the need for variety.
+No facilities for cooking are provided, but the town of Mendocino has numerous restaurants, cafes and grocery stores if you feel the need for variety.